realar-project/realar/README.md

 Realar targeted to clean code, minimal abstraction, minimal additional functions, modulable architecture, and time of delivery user experience.

-Start!
+Realar supported two kinds of data and logic definitions.

-You can start development with knows only two functions:
+You can start development in [OOP](https://en.wikipedia.org/wiki/Object-oriented_programming) style with knows only two functions:

 `prop`.
 Reactive value marker.
 Each reactive value has an immutable state.
 If the immutable state will update, all React components that depend on It will refresh.